openservicemesh/osm-docs/content/docs/guides/troubleshooting/traffic_management/iptables_redirection.md

 ---
-title: "Iptables Redirection Troubleshooting"
+title: "Iptables Redirection"
-description: "Iptables Redirection Troubleshooting Guide"
+description: "Troubleshooting Iptables interception and redirection"
 type: docs
+weight: 1
 ---

+# Troubleshooting Iptables Interception and Redirection

 ## When traffic redirection is not working as expected